conform-labs/.github/.github/ISSUE_TEMPLATE/new-item.md

 Only use "Description" if additional context is required.
 If not, all details should be included under the appropriate Task item.

-- Add any subtasks or success requirements under the Task they relate to (if needed).
+- Add any subtasks or requirements under the Task they relate to (if needed).
+- For most issues, you only need a simple list of tasks.

 - Tasks should just be plain text instead of linking to another issue, unless it is an Epic.
+- Epic issues may include "Sub Issues" by referencing other GitHub issues (e.g., #123)
-- Epic issues should not be put in TODO or assigned directly to someone.
+- Epic issues should not be put in TODO.
 - Assigned issues should not have sub-issues.
-- For most issues, you only need a simple list of tasks.

-💡 Example of a task with subtasks/success requirements:
+💡 Example of a task with subtasks/requirements:
 - [ ] Implement login button
-  - [ ] UI renders login button
-  - [ ] Button triggers API call
-  - [ ] User is redirected on success
+  - [ ] Sub task / requirements

 📌 Clarification:
 - An "Issue" is the GitHub issue itself (the thing you are creating here).